200106-uta-go/project-3/internal/backup/README.md

 ### Outputting a Chart
 ```
-kreate chart [PROFILE_NAME]
+Kreate chart [PROFILE_NAME]
 ```

-`kreate chart` is a function that generates a `values.yaml`, `Chart.yaml`, yaml templates for use with helm, and already-templated yamls ready for deployment in a `Kubernetes` cluster.
+CreateChart is a function that generates a values.yaml, Chart.yaml, yaml templates for use with helm, and already-templated yamls ready for deployment in a Kubernetes cluster.

 When this command is used, a charts folder will be added to your current working directory with the following structure.
 ```